ZKSAFE/zksafe-docs/EIP/eip-6xxx.md

   - SHOULD verify the proof given all the public outputs.
   - MUST NOT store password in plain text.
 - A requester
-  - SHOULD generate a hash of an operation and its parameters, and provide the hash to the prover.
+  - SHOULD generate a datahash of an operation and its parameters, and provide the datahash to the verifier.
-  - SHALL request a verification from the verifier for any prover.
+  - SHALL request a verification from the verifier.
 - A prover
   - SHOULD generate the proof the public outputs from the operation hash, well-known variables and the private secret (password).
     - well-known variable